andrelmm91/CloudResource/readMe.md

 ## How to run

-- Run the go script
+- Create a folder "template" and move all .yaml file there to be converted.
-'go run main.go'
+- Run the go script: 'go run main.go'

 ## Output files